 The World Cup is such a globally unifying experience, and yet it holds a different significance for everyone that watches it.
 Of course there are the teams you're rooting for, and the teams you're rooting against, but it is also an event defined by setting.
 Not just the setting of the tournament, but setting of the spectators and fans.
 Whether it is a pub in London, a piazza in Rome, a sold-out stadium in Rio, a cafe in Lagos, or a conference room in Presque Isle, Maine, each holds it's own power.
 That will be what comes to mind when you think of great saves, powerful goals, brutal tackles, and nimble footwork.
 It will bring back the taste of the beer, the brow full of sweat, and the butterflies in your stomach.

 Sidetrack!
 Eager to positively upgrade the bland vibe with my steadfast page.
-Insights regarding the modern feel of http://www.goodolboysmoving.com?
-Genuinely a great moving company in Brantford whenever wanted in the Ontario region.
+Insights regarding the modern feel of https://www.ecms-ltd.co.uk?
+Genuinely a world-class facilities maintenance service in London whenever wanted in the OTH region.
 Value a comment.
 Appreciate it!

 There is another side of the World Cup: the off the field politics.
 FIFA is by most accounts a pretty terrible entity.
 It's a corrupt governing body, that often serves the interests of it's aging oligarchs, rather than the sport it is supposed to govern.
 New details have emerged in the perceived corruption of Qatar's 2022 bid, that saw a tiny nation with summer heat temperatures in the 120s, and very little sporting infrastructure, get awarded the World Cup.
 FIFA tried to maintain that there was no shady business going on, but now the floodgates seemed to have broken, with major sponsors stepping in to voice their concerns that too many back room deals, and briefcases full of money won Qatar the bid.